 Field: Sensor ID_Low

-Description: The last 16 bytes of a 32 bytes serial ID number
+Description: The last 16 bits of a 32 bits serial ID number

 Holding Register: 40102